Why should we go through you for our mortgage?

 It depends on the program and your situation.
 If you or your spouse are a veteran, you may qualify for a VA loan with zero money down.
 If you aren't a veteran, and you live in a small town, you may qualify for a USDA loan with no money down.
 Additionally, many townships and cities have downpayment assistance funds available.
 Other programs need 3% down and allow you to use gift funds from relatives.
 When we talk, I can give you more info about all your options.

 Can I finance closing costs?

 You can finance some of your closing costs, but it needs to be written into your contract as a seller credit.
 Essentially, you add a little extra money to your offer and then make the seller pay the closing costs.
 Be sure to discuss this with your real estate agent and me before you make your offer, if you want to do that.

 How quickly can you close?

-We typically close in 15 to 30 days after your contract is written and agreed upon.
+We typically close approximately 30 days after your contract is written and agreed upon.
 To close more quickly, we highly recommend that you send us your pay stubs and other documentation after your preapproval but before you put in your offer on a house.
-By the way, many of our competitors are at 60 days for their closings.

 Where are you licensed to do business?